1. Why Apache Spark with TensorFlow?

-This will increase our reliability and will decrease time spent to train a good model.
-And of course this is not just for training phase.
+This will increase our reliability and will decrease the time spent to train a good model.
+And of course, this is not just for the training phase.
 You will be able to use all the power of Apache Spark.

 SELECT image, is_a_car_model(image) as probability FROM image_examples